Theatre Thesis Festival - 2021

 Fir Acres Theatre Main Stage - Free

-Each year, the Theatre Thesis Festival showcases the work of our senior theatre majors.
+The annual Theatre Thesis Festival showcases the work of our senior theatre majors.
 They are all enrolled in Theatre 450, the Senior Seminar.
 The Seminar provides the academic context for a capstone experience that normally includes both a creative project and a written thesis.
-We have three concentrations within the major – dramatic literature/theatre history, performance, and design/technical theatre.
-Because we believe in a well-rounded major experience, these concentrations share a strong core of requirements; but these concentrations also allow some flexibility within the major and do encourage students to pursue their particular interests within the theatre arts.
+By “creative projects” we mean theatre productions supported in a Festival context.

 Theatre Class of 2021:

-Morgan Fries, Samuel Gensler, Sofie Marks, Robert Rodriguez, Arielle Scena-Shifrin
+Mo Fries, Sam Gensler, Sofie Marks, Robert Rodriguez, Arielle Scena-Shifrin